GSA-TTS/identity-handbook/_articles/help-center-contact-form.md

 a Salesforce instance.

-The backend will reject form posts that contain dropdown values it does not know about, so new agencies need to be added explicitly with the help of the Salesforce TEam
+The backend will reject form posts that contain dropdown values it does not know about, so new agencies need to be added explicitly with the help of the Salesforce team

 ## Configuration